BumblebeeBat/FlyingFox/docs/notes/cheaper_alternative_to_reputation_truthcoin.md

 Using the simplification, every market has a seperate safety deposit stopping the judges from double-signing.
 The subcurrencies used to make the deposit only needs to exist for long enough for all the reporters to report.
 So this is much more affordable than augur/hivemind's reputation.

-Example:

-if there are 1000 markets, each with $10,000 of gambling, then there would be $10 million being gambled in truthcoin.

-Using the old reputation as a currency method, there would need to be a minimum of $10 million locked up in reputation 24/7, very expensive.

-Using my new method only $30,000 would need be locked up in safety deposits at any one moment.
-It only takes 10 minutes to collect votes.
-Locking up $30,000 for only 10 minutes is very affordable.

 generalizing this concept:

 It is bad to reuse bonds to different things.
 Every judgment needs a seperate safety deposit.
 We shouldn't use a large pool of reputation currency for all the different judgments.